dbos-inc/dbos-hackathon/README.md

 Would you like to index Apple financial documents from the beginning? (y/n):
 ```

-This will start indexing documents -- but it is not reliable yet and can randomly crash!
+This will start indexing documents &mdash; but before it completes, the chaos monkey will kill it!

 ## The Task